-This article instructs how to use Acronis True Image to recover Windows from a boot failure.
+This article instructs how to use Acronis Cyber Protect Home Office (formerly Acronis True Image) to recover Windows from a boot failure.

-Use the present article only if the system is damaged to a state when you can't get to the Desktop screen and launch Acronis True Image normally.
-If you are able to access Acronis True Image within running Windows, please follow instructions from that article instead.
+Use the present article only if the system is damaged to a state when you can't get to the Desktop screen and launch Acronis Cyber Protect Home Office normally.
+If you are able to access the program within running Windows, please follow instructions from that article instead.